open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

 ## Platform Agnostic Code

-In order to ensure compatibility with different operating systems, it is advised to write a code that is platform-agnostic.
+In order to ensure compatibility with different operating systems, code should be platform-agnostic.
 Below are some guidelines to follow when writing platform-agnostic code:

 * Avoid using platform-specific libraries, features etc. Please opt for cross-platform solutions.